 “I believe this piece has gained new meaning when reflecting on our current climate.
 For most, the ritual of a daily walk has become a silver lining [during the pandemic], and Valette’s painting depicts just this; a content and peaceful couple, adhering to social distancing, and enjoying a moment with nature”

-Heather Glazzard graduated from BA Fashion Image Making and Styling at the University of Salford in 2018.
-After taking part in our Graduate Scholarship scheme, they have gone on to a successful photographic practice – with clients including Vice, Dazed, and i-D magazines.
-Their work champions the LGBT+ community, aiming to strip away stereotypes and delve into class and politics.
+Jesse Glazzard graduated from BA Fashion Image Making and Styling at the University of Salford in 2018.
+After taking part in our Graduate Scholarship scheme, he has gone on to a successful photographic practice – with clients including Vice, Dazed, and i-D magazines.
+His work champions the LGBT+ community, aiming to strip away stereotypes and delve into class and politics.

-For this commission, Heather will revisit and reflect on their own body of work made in 2018, which was donated to the University Art Collection:
+For this commission, Jesse will revisit and reflect on his own body of work made in 2018, which was donated to the University Art Collection:

 I will revisit the work I made in Salford in new forms – writing and collage – to make a digital zine.
 The work aims to look back on how Salford changed my life, and how the struggles were over come from a present version of myself.